ZenMagick/ZenMagick/zenmagick/plugins/general/pageCache/Readme.txt

 Miscellaneous
 =============
 The appended page stats have been stripped down to the minimum.
-The plugin creates a new event that is supported by the zm_page_stats plugin.
+The plugin creates a new event that is supported by the pageStats plugin.
 If installed, hidden page stats information will be added.

-NOTE1: If zm_page_stats is installed and configured to hide stats, two sets of stats will be in the returned
+NOTE1: If pageStats is installed and configured to hide stats, two sets of stats will be in the returned
        content for cache hits - the first one is the cached information, the second the stats for the actual request.

 NOTE2: As of 0.9.1 the behaviour of the caching strategy has changed from opt-out to opt-in.